Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Azer.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/elemental
-statblock: inline
+aliases: ["Azer"]
 ---
 # Azer
 *Source: Monster Manual p.
-22, Princes of the Apocalypse, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault*
+22. Available in the SRD.*

 Natives of the Elemental Plane of Fire, azers are master crafters, expert miners, and sworn foes of the efreet.
 In appearance and manner, an azer resembles a male dwarf, but this is a facade.
 Beneath its metallic looking skin, an azer is a being of fire, which outwardly manifests in its fiery hair and beard.